 Daniele’s Diátaxis framework offers a set of standards that meets a matrix of user needs by distinguishing four distinct types of documentation:

-Note: Here’s a slightly different breakdown of the types of documentation, from Niklas Begley at Doctave.
+Note: Here’s a slightly different breakdown of the types of documentation from Niklas Begley at Doctave.

 Daniele points to “not knowing where to go” — for documentation authors as well as users — as a common cause of a failed documentation system.
-Therefore, documentation standards should specify where to go to find or contribute different types of documentation.
+Therefore, documentation standards should specify where to go to find or contribute to different types of documentation.